siraajkudtarkar/CS167/Projects/Projects.md

 Students are expected to work together and use all the technologies available, e.g., Zoom and Google Drive, to collaborate and organize their work.

-The final deliverable includes the following:
+The final deliverable include the following:

 1. A README file with the project title, student information, and the task of everyone.
 2. The source code of the project.
 Similar to the labs, you should not include any binary or intermediate files.
 3. A script that compiles and runs the project code.
 There should be one script to compile and run all the three tasks in order.
 4. A report.
-Include a written report that describes what you did.
-The required visualizations, if mentioned, should be included in the report.
+Include a written report that describes your project and includes the results you are asked to include in the report.
 5. A two-minute video describing what you did.
 6. A single multiple choice question with exactly one correct answer.
 The answer should be there in the video.